bagisto/bagisto-docs/create_shipping_method.md

 packages/ACME/HelloWorldPackage

 ### Step-2
-* Inside your package create a file named as package.json and a folder named as 'src', we will use it later.
+* Inside your package create a file named as package.json and a folder named as 'src', that will be used later.

 ### Step-3
 * Inside ‘src’ folder create a folder named as ‘Providers’ and under it create a file named as ‘PackagenameServiceProvider.php’.